gkiely/Batch/readme.md

 BatchJS
 =================
-Fast, simple, javascript error tracker that runs on node.js
+Fast, simple, JavaScript error tracker that runs on node.